SonOfSafwat/dotfiles/README.md

 This folder is a collection of the programs and utilities I use frequently.
 These lists can easily be amended to your liking.

-### Repos

-This folder is a collection of my own repos, some of which are even private.
-The existing lists can easily be edited or replaced by custom lists.

 ## Contents

 ### Root (/)